-European Court of Auditors - Biodiversity protection in forests hampered by a lack of knowledge and information.
+European Court of Auditors - Biodiversity protection in forests

 Sustainable management practices are key to maintaining biodiversity and addressing climate change in forests.
 Funding for forested areas from the EU budget is focussed on support for conservation measures and support for planting and restoring woodland.